Pavel Bergmann: Career

 Pavel Bergmann worked as a scholar at the Philosophical Faculty of Charles University in Prague.
-In 1964 he was a witness at the so-called Great trial of the leading SS men from the Auschwitz concentration camp.
+In 1964 he was a witness at the Frankfurt Auschwitz trials of the leading SS men from the Auschwitz concentration camp.
 The protocol of this trial was published in English, and the introduction was written by Hannah Arendt.
-Peter Weiss, a famous German playwright, used this trial as the basis for his play about the essence of totalitarian crimes against humanity and the role of human beings in such conditions.
+German playwright Peter Weiss used this trial as the basis for his 1965 play The Investigation, about the essence of totalitarian crimes against humanity and the role of human beings in such conditions.

-In the second half of the 1960s he was able to pursue the studies which were in his interest, that is, the study of totalitarian regimes, especially Nazism.
+In the second half of the 1960s, he was able to pursue the studies that were in his interest, that is, the study of totalitarian regimes, especially Nazism.
 He was also interested in the problems of the Communist totalitarian system.
-Since that he had been helping in the reconciliation of the Czech and German nations.
-He continued his endeavours in this direction even after the restoration of Stalinism in Czechoslovakia after 1968, the year of the Prague Spring and its suppression.
+Since then, he had been helping in the reconciliation of the Czech and German nations.
+He continued his endeavors in this direction even after the restoration of Stalinism in Czechoslovakia after 1968, the year of the Prague Spring and its suppression.

 In 1968 he took part in the attempt to reform the Czechoslovak political system and was among those who tried to renew the Czechoslovak Social Democratic Party.
 He worked as an advisor on Germany for Josef Smrkovský, the chairman of the National Assembly.
-In autumn of 1969, the Czechoslovak borders were again closed and after that he returned to Prague from Berlin where he lectured.
+In autumn of 1969, the Czechoslovak borders were again closed, and thereafter, he returned to Prague from Berlin where he lectured.

 In 1970 he was forced to leave the university.
-As a Jew he could leave the country whenever he wanted.
-However he considered it his duty to stay in Czechoslovakia and to resist the repression of the Czech nation by neo-Stalinists.
+As a Jew, he could leave the country whenever he wanted.
+However, he considered it his duty to stay in Czechoslovakia and to resist the repression of the Czech nation by neo-Stalinists.
 He tried to keep his contacts abroad, and worked mainly for Amnesty International.
 In the summer of 1976 Professor Jan Patočka asked him to become his political advisor.
 In December 1976 Bergmann took part in the founding of the Charter 77 movement.
 Together with Rudolf Battěk he founded the Independent Socialistic Movement in Czechoslovakia.
 The main reason for the establishment of this movement was to link the movement for human rights in Czechoslovakia with political structures of the democratic West.

-In the period 1979 to 1980 he was a co-editor of Dialogue: a Cultural and Political Review, published in a samizdat.
+In the period 1979 to 1980, he was a co-editor of Dialogue: a Cultural and Political Review, published in a samizdat.
 In winter 1980, Bergmann and his co-workes formed the Committee of Charter 77.
-His very intensive period of political activity culminated in the fall of 1988 with the establishment of the so-called Movement for Civil Liberty which was the direct predecessor of the Civic Forum.
+His very intensive period of political activity culminated in the fall of 1988 with the establishment of the so-called Movement for Civil Liberty, which was the direct predecessor of the Civic Forum.
 One of the co-founders of it was future president of the Czech Republic, Václav Havel.

 The intensive political opposition actively against the Communist regime was crowned in the autumn of 1989 by the establishment of the Civic Forum which initiated and led the anti-Communist Velvet revolution.
 Bergmann worked in a leading position for Civic Forum.
-During the revolution Bergmann was one of the renewers of the Czechoslovak Social Democratic Party.
+During the revolution, Bergmann was one of the renewers of the Czechoslovak Social Democratic Party.